A Comparative Analysis of Contextual Representation Flow in State-Space and Transformer Architectures: Introduction

-Recent work has begun to probe the internal dynamics of these architectures.
+Recent work has begun to probe the internal dynamics of these architectures \citep{fan2024not, skean2024does, ali2025hidden, skean2025layer, klabunde2025similarity, skean2025layer, men2025shortgpt}.
 For example, \citet{skean2025layer} showed that intermediate layers often outperform final layers for task-relevant information in both TBMs and SSMs, challenging the conventional focus on final-layer outputs.
-Similarly, \citet{wang2025understanding} identified oversmoothing and recency bias in SSMs, where token representations converge as models favor local over distant context. {However, it remains unclear how TBMs and SSMs fundamentally differ in propagating and transforming contextual representations across layers, particularly when token- and layer-level perspectives are considered together.
-Understanding these differences is crucial for diagnosing their inductive biases and guiding the design of more effective long-context models.
-Prior studies have examined some of these aspects in isolation, but a unified characterization is lacking.}
+Similarly, \citet{wang2025understanding} identified oversmoothing and recency bias in SSMs, where token representations converge as models favor local over distant context.
+However, it remains unclear how TBMs and SSMs fundamentally differ in propagating and transforming contextual representations across layers, particularly when token- and layer-wise perspectives are considered together.
+Prior studies have examined some aspects in isolation, but a unified characterization is lacking.

-{To bridge this gap, we present the first comprehensive pairwise comparison of representation flow in TBMs and SSMs, both empirically and theoretically.
-Our analysis spans local (token-level) and global (layer-level) perspectives, with aligned setups and evaluation tasks enabling direct, side-by-side comparison.
-This reveals the architectural fingerprints that drive success or failure on long-context tasks and offers actionable guidance for future model and training design.} {Taken together, these findings lay the groundwork for hybrid architectures and model-specific optimizations, paving the way for more robust and efficient long-range reasoning.} In summary, our main contributions are:
+To bridge this gap, we present the first comprehensive empirical and theoretical pairwise comparison of representation flow in TBMs and SSMs.
+Our analysis spans local (token-wise; \Cref{sssec:token-analysis}), global (layer-wise; \Cref{sssec:layer-analysis}), functional (probing; \Cref{sssec:probing-analysis}), and theoretical (\Cref{sec:theoretical-analysis}) perspectives, with aligned setups and evaluation tasks enabling direct, side-by-side comparison.
+This reveals the architectural fingerprints that drive success or failure on long-context tasks and offers actionable guidance for future model and training design.
+Taken together, these findings lay the groundwork for hybrid architectures and model-specific optimizations, paving the way for more robust and efficient long-range reasoning.
+Our main contributions are:

-\begin{enumerate} \item \textbf{Unified layer-wise representation propagation.} We characterize token- and layer-level dynamics, revealing opposing trends of diversity and homogenization in TBMs and SSMs.
+\begin{enumerate} \item \textbf{Unified layer-wise representation propagation.} We characterize token- and layer-wise dynamics, revealing opposing trends of diversity and homogenization in TBMs and SSMs.

 \item \textbf{Architectural bias.} We show that oversmoothing in TBMs stems from architectural design, whereas in SSMs it arises primarily from training dynamics.